dasher/lou-extensions/README.md

 lou-extensions
 ==============

-Collection of abandoned extensions for the browser game [Lord Of Ultima](http://www.lordofultima.com/) ("LOU")
+Extension manager for the browser game [Lord Of Ultima](http://www.lordofultima.com/) ("LOU")

 description
 -----------
-This project aims to provide a community driven maintenance for Chrome extension and GreaseMonkey scripts that are not maintained by their original authors anymore but still add vital functionality to LOU.
+This project aims to provide a community driven maintenance for Chrome extension and GreaseMonkey scripts that are not regularly maintained by their original authors anymore but still add vital functionality to LOU.
 On a regular basis EA and Phenomic studios launch new patches that break these extensions so they need to be fixed.

 I'm also introducing a dynamic plugin model that allows users to choose which of the includes extensions they want to activate.
+This will be useful as from Google Chrome version 21 which requires extensions to be downloaded from the webstore.
 Following is a list of included extensions:

 download